 4. Bell: By law, all new bicycles are sold fitted with a noise making device or bell.
 If you do not have one on your bike, get one, fit it and ring it at pedestrians who walk in the bike lane and whenever you are about to overtake a fellow cyclist out of courtesy.
 I have a polite ding bell, and a klaxon for when people are still in my way after their second bell.

-5. Bike Lock: I have seen obnoxious bicycle owners take their bikes into shops and fast food places and leave them in other people's way because they can't be bothered buying a bike lock.
-Inconveniencing others for the sake of one's own convenience is what narcissists do.
-Let alone kids who leave their bikes sprawled across the pavement outside shops while they go in to shoplift sweets.
-If you don't want your bike stolen, lock it, don't bring it everywhere you go.
+5. Bike Lock: I have seen obnoxious bicycle owners take their bikes inside shops and even fast food places and leave them in other people’s way because they can’t be bothered buying or using a bike lock.
+Inconveniencing others for the sake of one’s own convenience is selfish, inconsiderate and rude.
+Let alone people who leave their bikes sprawled across the pavement outside shops while they go inside.
+If you don’t want your bike stolen, lock it up securely, don’t bring it everywhere you go.

 Why Do I Care So Much?

 If you want to drive a car, you first must obtain a license and insurance and tax the vehicle.
 To ride a bike on the road, you just buy a bike and are let go on an unsuspecting public.
-I am not insinuating that there should be a test, there already is a test, it is called the cycling proficiency test, but there should be some form of governance.
-It is clearly not just their own lives they are risking, I have experienced my own life being staked on the ignorance of these pseudo-cyclists swerving in front of me like lunatics!
+I am not insinuating that there should be a test, there already is a test, it is called the cycling proficiency test, but there should be a better form of governance and accountability.
+It is clearly not just their own lives they are risking, I have experienced my own life being staked on the ignorance of these pseudo-cyclists swerving in front of me dangerously!

-Other bad cycling habits I have covered in other blog entries such as wearing headphones, not using the handlebars on the road, texting/using the phone, there are plenty more I haven't covered as I had thought they were obviously wrong.
-Carrying shopping on the handlebars, trying to walk a dog whilst riding a bike (illegal by the way!), or trying to have a coversation with another pseudo-cyclist, cycling two abrest or worst of all, cycling the wrong way on a roadside bike lane.
+Other bad cycling habits I have covered in other blog entries such as wearing headphones, not using the handlebars on the road, texting/using the phone, there are plenty more I haven’t covered as I had thought they were obviously wrong.
+Carrying shopping on the handlebars, trying to walk a dog on a leash whilst riding a bike (illegal by the way!), or trying to have a conversation with another pseudo-cyclist, or worst still, so called “salmon” who cycle the wrong way on a roadside bike lane.

-There are also people who own bikes who are beyond "pseudo-cyclists" and have earnt themselves the title of "Suicyclist", people who are clearly trying to get themselves killed.
-Wearing all black clothing at night with no lights or high visibility clothing, no/obfuscated reflector, like some sort of bike ninja.
+There are also people who own bikes who are beyond “pseudo-cyclists” and have earnt themselves the title of “Suicyclist”, people who are clearly trying to get themselves killed.
+Wearing all black clothing at night with no lights or high visibility clothing, having no reflectors, like some sort of cycling ninja.
 Invisible to the naked eye, these cretins are definitely self nominated Darwin Award candidates.